Pandora: Crafting Jewels and Profits

 Debt

 Another important aspect to consider is debt.
 It is crucial to evaluate whether a company has a manageable debt level that can be repaid within three years, which is determined by dividing total long-term debt by earnings.
-Analyzing Pandora’s financials, we find that the company has 1,54 years of earnings in debt.
+Analyzing Pandora’s financials, we find that the company has 1,53 years of earnings in debt.
 This is well below the three-year threshold, indicating that Pandora’s debt level is manageable and not a concern for me if I were to invest.
+Management also appears comfortable with the current level of debt.
+Based on the company’s earnings, Pandora’s debt corresponds to a little over one year of earnings.
+The company expects to keep debt at roughly a similar level going forward.
+This level is well within the range that management considers appropriate for the company.
+Pandora also has additional financial flexibility if needed.
+The company has access to a significant amount of unused credit facilities, which could be used if necessary.
+Combined with the company’s strong cash generation and moderate debt level, Pandora appears to have a solid financial position that should allow it to continue investing in growth while also returning cash to shareholders.

 Risks